 - In a developing embryo, they can develop into any type of cell.
 Once the body is grown, they can develop into specific cell types, to replace old or damaged cells.

 - In medicine, stem cells may be used to replace cells and tissues that have been damaged or lost due to disease.

 What is a stem cell?

-- Our body is made up of many different types of cell.
+- Our body is made up of many different types of cells.

-- They can divide over and over again to produce new cells.
+- They can divide over and over again to produce new stem cells.

 - As they divide, they can change into the other types of cell that make up the body.

 There are three main types of stem cell:

 Embryonic stem cells, which supply new cells for an embryo as it grows and develops into a baby

 Embryonic stem cells are ‘pluripotent’, which means they can change into any cell in the body.